 Artistic Direction, Design, Research and Development, Technical Supervision: Bob Reinert

-Haiku writing/editing/selecting, AI Trainer: Philippe Schockweiler
+Haiku editing, AI Trainer: Philippe Schockweiler

 Typeface "boeing": Sven Krahl

-Photographer: Tammy Schuh
+Photos: Tammy Schuh